-Great for holidays like Thanksgiving and Christmas (although do not let that stop you year-round!), this Brussels Sprouts side dish is sure to win over the taste buds in your house.
+Great for holidays like Thanksgiving and Christmas (although do not let that stop you year-round!), this pan fried Brussels Sprouts side dish is sure to win over the taste buds in your house.
 And we all like easy dishes, and this one counts as that!

 Simple prep, this recipe is an un-scary addition to a plate that takes no time at all and serves perfectly as a steak side dish, with a lamb chop, or with most chicken breast recipes.